SiddharthMathurDeveloper/Back-End-Engineering/Notes/Notes.md

 - **X-Powered-By**: Indicates the technology or framework used to build the web server.
 - **X-XSS-Protection**: A security header that enables or disables browser-based XSS (cross-site scripting) protection.

+### Does HTTP vary with verb/Method which use them ??
+HTTP headers can indeed vary depending on the HTTP method (also referred to as HTTP verbs) being used.
+Different HTTP methods have different purposes and may require specific headers to convey additional information or instructions to the server or client

+***But How get are used may changes , even though header may have same name header type like other , how it perform for that http method/verb maybe different***
+Common Response Headers:
+These response headers are typically present regardless of the HTTP method used:

+Content-Type: Specifies the media type of the response body.
+Content-Length: Indicates the size of the response body in octets (bytes).
+Date: Indicates the date and time at which the response was generated.
+Cache-Control: Provides directives for controlling caching behavior in the response.
+Server: Provides information about the software and version running on the server.
+Method-Specific Response Headers:
+Certain HTTP methods may trigger additional or specific response headers:

+GET Method: A GET request typically receives headers like Last-Modified (indicating when the resource was last modified) and ETag (providing a unique identifier for the resource).

+POST Method: A POST request might receive headers such as Location (if the request results in resource creation and a new resource is created) and Set-Cookie (for setting cookies in the response).

+DELETE Method: A DELETE request generally receives headers like Date and Cache-Control.

+The specific headers included in a response depend on both the HTTP method used and the server's implementation.
+The HTTP specification defines the behavior of these headers, and their presence or absence can vary based on how a server handles each method.

+In summary, while some response headers are common across all HTTP methods, others may be method-specific or dependent on the server's behavior.
+It's essential to consult the HTTP specification and the documentation of the specific server or API you are working with to understand the headers you can expect in different scenarios.